 A massive air and sea search and rescue operation was launched off the Australian coastline.
 The operation was conducted by the Australian Maritime Safety Authority.
 It included an airplane, a Westpac helicopter, numerous police boats.
 The search area was approx 400 ml2 (1000 km2).

 The missing passengers were last seen on a shipboard CCTV surveillance camera.
 The footage showed them falling from mid-deck on Wednesday night on May 8 (~8:50 PM).
 During that time, the ship was approx 75 ml (120 km) off the coast of Forster (approx 185 ml / 300 km north of Sydney NSW).
 Enhanced footage from the CCTV camera showed the woman jumped first, followed ~20 seconds later by her boyfriend, probably trying to save her.

 |30 December 2012||Fire Accident|

 On December 30, 2012, at 6:18 pm, an onboard fire broke out in the female sauna room.
 The ship was en-route to Sydney NSW from Vanuatu (Mystery Island).
 The automatic fire detectors activated, alerting the crew.
 The fire was contained within the sauna.

 The room’s water sprinkler system didn’t activate, so the fire had to be extinguished manually.
-Investigation concluded the fire was caused by improper placement of the wooden floor grate (on top of the frame work surrounding the heating element).
-Water-sprinkler system’s check revealed the valve was blocked in closed position and heavily corroded.
+The investigation concluded the fire was caused by improper placement of the wooden floor grate (on top of the framework surrounding the heating element).
+Water-sprinkler system’s check revealed the valve was blocked in a closed position and heavily corroded.

 |27 April 2012||Crew / Passenger Deaths|